BarryDalton/ThemeparkFinder/README.md

 <img src="https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png" style="margin: 0;">

-# Front-end Milestone Project 2 : Themepark Finder
+# Interactive Front-end Milestone Project 2 : Themepark Finder

-Themepark Finder is a website created with HTML, CSS and JS utilising the Google Maps API to
+Themepark Finder is a website created with HTML, CSS and JS utilising the Google Maps API to allow a user to search for a themepark and view additional information about that park.

 ## UX